bahrus/d-fine/README.md

 ## T-mplate D-pendency Injection, or Inversion of Views

-Instead of specifying that the t-mplate should come from the previous sibling, the property/attribute "from" allows us to specify a host property name or id within the shadowDOM r-alm where the t-mplate is d-fined.
+Instead of specifying that the t-mplate should come from the previous sibling, the property/attribute "from" allows us to specify a string used for an ["upShadowSearch."](https://github.com/bahrus/trans-render/blob/baseline/lib/upShadowSearch.ts).
+If the value starts with a slash (/), it s-arches for a t-mplate with the specified id from outside any shadowDOM.
+If it starts with ../../, it goes up two ShadowDOM r-alms, for example.
+It checks if the ShadowDOM has a host property name matching the camelCased id, and if not,  for an element with a matching id within the shadowDOM r-alm where the t-mplate is d-fined.
 The host property name takes precedence.

 A w-b component can thus d-fine a d-fault t-mplate within the ShadowDOM markup, but allow extending w-b components to d-fine alternative t-mplates, by d-fining properties with the same name, and assigning a t-mplate to those properties.
-That may be sufficient for some use cases.
+That may b- sufficient for some use cases.

-But for more of a dependendcy-injection like experience, said w-b component hosting d-fine could use the proposed [context api](https://github.com/webcomponents/community-protocols/blob/main/proposals/context.md):
+But for more of a d-pendency-injection like experience, said w-b component hosting d-fine could use the proposed [context api](https://github.com/webcomponents/community-protocols/blob/main/proposals/context.md):

 ```JavaScript
 class MyCustomElement{